nijigenerate/nijigenerate/README.md

 &nbsp;

 ## Building
-It's occasionally the case that our dependencies are out of sync with dub, so it's somewhat recommended if you're building from source to clone the tip of `main` and `dub add-local . "<version matching nijigenerate dep>"` any of our forked dependencies (i18n-d, psd-d, bindbc-imgui, facetrack-d, inmath, nijilife).
+It's occasionally the case that our dependencies are out of sync with dub, so it's somewhat recommended if you're building from source to clone the tip of `main` and `dub add-local . "<version matching nijigenerate dep>"` any of our forked dependencies (i18n-d, psd-d, bindbc-imgui, facetrack-d, inmath, nijilive).
 This will generally keep you up to date with what we're doing, and it's how the primary contributors work.
 Ideally we'd have a script to help set this up, but currently we do it manually, PRs welcome :)

 Because our project has dependencies on C++ through bindbc-imgui, and because there's no common way to get imgui binaries across platforms, we require a C++ toolchain as well as a few extra dependencies installed.
 These will be listed in their respective platform sections below.
 Currently you **have** to _recursively_ clone bindbc-imgui from git and set its version to `0.7.0`, otherwise the build will fail.